 The technology wasn’t the same in 2008.
-You got shipped this vast amount of notes and books right at the start, and got an entirely self-study assignment that you had to work out from the content.
+You got shipped this vast amount of notes and books right at the start and got an entire self-study assignment that you had to work out from the content.
 Then eventually you travelled to Manchester – that’s where I took my MBA, at Manchester University – to spend three days with a tutor, then sat your final exam.

-I found that self-study approach better than classroom learning, but it definitely wasn’t efficient.
+I found a self-study approach better than classroom learning, but it definitely wasn’t efficient.
 There was a huge amount of material, in these huge textbooks.
 Not ideal.